Explore the rich mythology of the Maya

 The 96 min. documentary feature film Dance of the Maize God enters the world of the vases to explore the royal life and rich mythology of the Maya, as well as the tangled issues involved in the collection and study of Maya art.
 The story is told by villagers, looters, archaeologists, scholars, dealers and curators.
 For each, these vases have a radically different value and meaning.

 Dance of the Maize God was produced with major funding from the National Endowment for the Humanities.
-It will screen at film festivals and symposia throughout 2014.
+Screening at museums, universities and film festivals worldwide.
 Please check the Screenings page.
 Please sign up for our mailing list to be informed when the film is released on DVD.

 Awards for Dance of the Maize God: